fastapi/fastapi/docs/en/docs/python-types.md

 ### Classes as types

-You can also declare a class as the type of a variable.
+You can also declare a class as the type of variable.

 Let's say you have a class `Person`, with a name: